tylerlwsmith/2024-blog/README.md

 ## How Go is set up

 The Go app uses [Gorilla Mux](https://github.com/gorilla/mux) for routing, and it embeds the CSS + template files into the compiled binary.
 The production stage of the app's Dockerfile puts the binary in a [scratch](https://hub.docker.com/_/scratch) image running as a non-root user to achieve the smallest container size possible.

+## How Caddy is set up

+Caddy acts a reverse proxy sitting in-front of both Go and WordPress.
+It proxies the `/app/*`, `/wp/*` and `/wp-json/*` paths to WordPress, and all other paths to the Go front-end.
+It redirects `www` paths to their non-`www` counterpart.
+When the `SITE_HOSTNAME` environment variable is set to a real domain (not `localhost`), Caddy will automatically provision TLS certificates.

 ## How WordPress is set up